-The Budget Director continued to serve on the Information Technology Advisory Board (ITAB) and Academic Performance Solutions user group.
-The Budget Director was also asked to serve on SUNY's OER (Open Educational Resources) Sustainability Group, Middle States Working Group for Standard VI, and the Search Guidelines group.
-The Financial Analyst served on the Council for Women's Concerns Advisory Board.
-The analyst continued to serve on the Scholarship Sub-Committee for the SEM Initiative this year although there were limited meetings.
+The Budget Director continued to serve on the Information Technology Advisory Board (ITAB), Academic Performance Solutions user group, and SUNY's OER (Open Educational Resources) Sustainability Group which wrapped up its charge.
+The Budget Director also served on the Middle States Working Group for Standard VI, and the Search Committee Guidelines group.

+The Financial Analyst served as the Co-chair for Council for Women's Concerns Advisory Board, and on the accounting assistant professor search committee.
+The search was successful in a faculty hire.

-- Complete the 2018-2019 Consolidated University Operating Budget by late fall. - Continue to implement changes to the Budget Book as warranted.
-Provide more budget details by department. - Successfully complete the 2018-2019 Form 1 and related Campus Financial Management Strategies Summaries.
+- Complete the 2019-2020 Consolidated University Operating Budget by late fall. - Continue to implement changes to the Budget Book as warranted.
+Provide more budget details by department. - Successfully complete the 2019-2020 Form 1 and related Campus Financial Management Strategies Summaries.
 The Budget Office will act as a liaison with SUNY System Administration regarding the financial condition, including cash balances of Fredonia. - Continue to enhance the Budget Office website to incorporate campus wide budgetary documents to keep the campus community informed of budget actions and results.
-This is to meet the President's and the campus' expectation of budget transparency. - Develop and maintain a three year to five year budget forecast. - Work with Cabinet and all divisions to implement any budgetary actions and possible cost saving measures to reduce the structural deficit. - Provide data analysis as needed to assist campus leadership with the implementation of the PEPRE Process (Process for Emergency Program Reduction/Elimination).
-This initiative will look strategically at programs and services to determine reductions and eliminations of programs and services no longer needed.
-This effort is a continuation to provide sustainable and cost savings measures to coincide with University institutional priorities.

-- The Budget Office will be trained on the assessment tool, Watermark, in October 2018. - Continue to collaborate with IT staff, Human Resources, Payroll and Academic Affairs to work on the development, testing and implementation of the COS rewrite. - Provide COS training as needed. - Continue to collaborate with SUNY System Administration and various SUNY campuses to identify and implement "Best Practices" for fiscal operations. - Continue to evaluate and enhance any existing budgetary procedures or spreadsheets in order to provide information in a more effective and time saving manner. - Provide ad-hoc analysis to campus constituents in a timely, responsive manner. - Continue to perform payroll and procurement card audits. - Continue to enhance and implement the new budgetary model developed by the Vice President for Finance and Administration.
-This would include further realigning all expenditures that are considered Institutional into existing divisional budgets. - Worked in conjunction with the Vice President for Finance and Administration in preparing the budget outlook and cash reserves, as well as other financial documents for the Planning and Budget committee to present to the Campus University in October 2018. - Devise a mechanism to allow departments to budget for IFR accounts- not just state operating accounts. - The Financial Analyst will continue to serve on the Scholarship Sub-Committee for the SEM Initiative and continue to Co-chair the Council for Women's Concerns Advisory Board. - The Budget Director will serve on the Information Technology Advisory Board (ITAB), Academic Performance Solutions user group, OER (Open Educational Resources) Sustainability Group, Middle States Working Group for Standard VI, and the Search Guidelines Update group. - The Budget Director will continue to work in collaboration with the Education Advisory Board (EAB), SUNY System Administration, Academic Affairs, and the Information Technology (IT) Department to identify, group and validate 2017-2018 financial information for the EAB Academic Performance Solutions (APS) data sets.
-APS is an analytical tool for measuring Academic Metrics.
-2017-2018 Financial data uploads are anticipated to take place in November 2018.
-The Budget Director will attend training as offered on APS. - Work in conjunction with the Associate Vice President for Finance and Administration in year-end closing procedures. - Oversee Cash Reserves and Budget shortfall accounts. - Verify & freeze the Discretionary Salary Increase (DSI) Pool, verify salaries, develop divisional DSI Salary Pools, and help oversee the UUP DSI awards process. - Work with Divisional Leadership to identify and implement 2019-2020 Budgetary Actions.
+This is to meet the campus' expectation of budget transparency. - Maintain a three year to five year budget forecast. - Work with Cabinet and all divisions to implement any budgetary actions and possible cost saving measures to reduce the structural deficit. - Continue to collaborate with IT staff, Human Resources, Payroll and Academic Affairs to work on the development, testing and implementation of the COS rewrite. - Provide COS training as needed. - Continue to collaborate with SUNY System Administration and various SUNY campuses to identify and implement "Best Practices" for fiscal operations. - Continue to evaluate and enhance any existing budgetary procedures or spreadsheets in order to provide information in a more effective and time saving manner. - Provide ad-hoc analysis to campus constituents in a timely, responsive manner. - Continue to perform payroll and procurement card audits. - Work in conjunction with University Accounting, Human Resources, Payroll and IT in ensuring proper alignments of accounts and departments in Divisional Reorganizations as they occur.
+Work towards a goal of standardizing procedures in regards to making departmental structural changes. - Work in conjunction with the Vice President for Finance and Administration in preparing the budget outlook and cash reserves, as well as other financial documents as needed for the University. - The Budget Office will institute zero-based budgeting for the 2020-2021 DIFR Budget. - The Financial Analyst will continue to serve as Co-chair the Council for Women's Concerns Advisory Board and begin to serve on the Credit committee for the SUNY Fredonia Federal Credit Union.

+- The Budget Director will serve on the Information Technology Advisory Board (ITAB), Academic Performance Solutions user group, Middle States Working Group for Standard VI, and the Search Guidelines Update group. - Work in conjunction with the Associate Vice President for Finance and Administration in year-end closing procedures. - Oversee Cash Reserves and Budget shortfall accounts. - Verify & freeze the Discretionary Salary Increase (DSI) Pool, verify salaries, develop divisional DSI Salary Pools, and help oversee the UUP DSI awards process including implementing the new compression/equity portion of the award. - Work in conjunction with the President and Planning and Budget to come up with a four-year plan to successfully and systematically reduce the institutional budget shortfall.